CharlesGodwin/pymagnum/docs/tools.rst

 Available Tools
 ---------------

 Tools will be added as they are developed.
-Tools are implemented as Python modules and can be invoked with this generalized command:
-``python3 -m magnum.tools.<tool name> --help`` Currently the tools available are:
+Currently the tools available are:

 magtest
 =======

 This tool is described in the installation instructions.

-``python3 -m magnum.tools.magtest --help``
+``magtest --help``

 magdump
 =======